-Providing parents and guardians with childcare enrollment forms is a necessary part of running your business.
-But going beyond collecting basic information can help keep your day-to-day operations running smoothly.
+Providing parents and guardians with child care enrollment forms is a necessary part of running your business.
+But going beyond collecting basic information on your child care forms can help keep your day-to-day operations running smoothly.
 Attentive questions about a child and their well-being will build parents' confidence in your program.

 Enrollment forms can provide rich information that will inform your staff and help you plan for your next group of children.
 This will give you and your staff time to plan before new children arrive.

 What to ask on enrollment forms and how